Write and teach everything you know

 That’s why this website is created.
 It’s not just for helping other people, because it has helped me first.

 I’m grateful to the big community of programmers everywhere who write articles and tutorial videos, from reddit to stackoverflow, for their help and advice in sharpening my skills and ability as a web developer.
-This website is my effort to give back into the community of programmers all around the world.
-On this site I post useful articles for improving the reader’s life.

 The desire to teach and help other people be better was something that pushed me to write about my experience as a developer.
 I’m glad it found expression in this website.
 I hope you will find my content useful and engaging.